 Here’s a herb that helps in the proper development of the brain.

 Additionally, when taken along with antipsychotic drugs, ginkgo can help in the treatment of schizophrenia and other serious mental disorders.
 It is also known to improve the cognitive function in those who have multiple sclerosis.
+Again, its use with medications must be cross-referenced for proper dosing.

-It also improves memory, concentration and retention ability of children.
+It also improves memory, concentration, and retention ability of children.

 10. Protects The Eyes